CaseStudyIntrusionDetection/ProtectiveReverseProxy/README.md

 ## About

-All incoming requests towards the webapplication to protect are intercepted by the PRP and then forwarded to the intrusion detection system (PRP core).
+All incoming requests towards the web application to protect are intercepted by the PRP and then forwarded to the intrusion detection system (PRP core).
 Inside, the system uses both neural networks and topic models for a classification of the requests.
-Then, the PRP admits the benign requests towards the webapplication to protect and responds with the requested page.
+Then, the PRP admits the benign requests towards the web application to protect and responds with the requested page.
 In case a request is assumed to be an attack, the system blocks it and responds with a dummy html page.

 ## Usage